srtlg/simh-ibm-1620/README.md

 ## Where to start

 There was no readily available documentation[^1] on how to run the assembler or fortran compiler from the digitized cards from bitsavers.
-An my aim was to run some of the application notes from bitsavers.
+My aim was to run some of the application notes from bitsavers.
 So let's try to understand the machine from the available documentation.
 The machine came with a paper tape and a card reader.
 The card reader interaction seems simpler (put the cards into the reader, press load) and the [biggest remaining library](https://youtu.be/N12pQBiRd7A) also contained shelves with punch cards.
-From a user perspective, punch cards offer an easier way of patching programs than papaer tape anyways.
+From a user perspective, punch cards offer an easier way of patching programs than paper tape anyways.
 So maybe only the assembler and compilers came on paper tape.

 - reading of punch cards is described on page 30[^IO]